plembo/kubernetes-concepts/Concepts/01-Overview.md

 ```

 #### Applications and Instances of Applications
-An application can be installed one or more times into a Kubernetes cluster and, in some cases, the same namespace.
-For example, wordpress can be installed more than once where different websites are different installations of wordpress.
+An application can be installed many times into a cluster and namespace.
+For example, wordpress installed for different web sites.

 #### Examples
 Web Application with a database: